Skip to main content

 ManualTracer

-step() returns a _StepRecorder context manager that flushes on exit. record_tool_call and record_output are also available without a step block — they create implicit single-call steps.
-ManualTracer is what powers most custom agents in production: it’s the lowest-friction adapter and has zero framework dependencies.
+step() returns a _StepRecorder context manager that flushes on exit. record_tool_call and record_output are also available without a step block; they create implicit single-call steps.
+ManualTracer is what powers most custom agents in production.
+It’s the lowest-friction adapter and has zero framework dependencies.

 Even when a framework adapter exists, ManualTracer is useful for fallback coverage: if your agent has a code path the framework adapter doesn’t see (a direct API call, a non-LangChain tool), record those steps manually and the evaluators will score them alongside the auto-captured ones.